aiemond/aiemond/README.md

 ### Hello 👋

-I'm an engineering student that loves to learn.
-Man of many talents (humble brag): A self taught designer, programmer and data science enthusiast.
-I also love selling people crazy ideas!
+I'm a learning-obsessed engineering student.
+Man of many abilities (modest brag): a data science enthusiast, designer, and programmer who learned everything on his own.
+I also like selling folks outlandish ideas!
+I also like pitching wacky ideas to folks.

-🌱 I’m currently learning - dbt, analytics engineering, bayesian statistics, a/b testing and just being a better analyst.
-⚡ Fun fact: I have a thing for mechanical keyboards - an obsession really and I'm super funny (at least some times)!
+🌱 Currently, I'm studying dbt, analytics engineering, bayesian statistics, a/b testing, and basically how to be a better analyst.
+Fun fact: I'm extremely  ⚡  witty (at least sometimes), and I have a thing for mechanical keyboards.

 <!--
 **aiemond/aiemond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.